Research project associated with PhD - 2019-2021

-Since the beginning of 2016, I am a PhD student of the Max Planck Institute of Psycholinguistics, conducting my PhD project at the Ludwig Maximilians University in Munich (Germany).
-My work arises from a close collaboration between the Neurogenetics of Vocal Communication research group of Dr. Sonja Vernes, and the Wiegrebe Working Group of the Division of Neurobiology at the LMU and is at the interface of functional genetics, animal behaviour, and psycholinguistics.
-The focus of my PhD project is the investigation of vocal production learning, i.e. the ability to learn new vocalisations or modify known vocalisations through auditory experience, in the pale spear-nosed bat (Phyllostomus discolor).
-The goal of my PhD project is to establish a behavioral paradigm in which the occurrence of vocal production learning be shown in adult P. discolor under controlled laboratory conditions, and thus enable the exploration of neurological and genetic factors underlying vocal production learning.
+I started my PhD in January 2016 at the Max Planck Institute of Psycholinguistics (The Netherlands), but conducted the practical work of my PhD project at the Ludwig Maximilians University in Munich (Germany).
+My work arose from a close collaboration between the Neurogenetics of Vocal Communication research group of Dr. Sonja Vernes, and the Wiegrebe Working Group of the Division of Neurobiology at the LMU and was at the interface of animal behaviour, bioacoustics, and psychophysics.
+The focus of my PhD project was the investigation of vocal production learning, i.e. the ability to learn new vocalisations or modify known vocalisations through auditory experience, in the pale spear-nosed bat (Phyllostomus discolor).
+In my thesis, I highlighted the value of bats as a mammalian model system for the study of vocal learning and provided experimental evidence for the vocal learning capacity of the pale spear-nosed bat.

 The first paper resulting from my PhD project was published in 2018 in the journal Current Opinion in Behavioral Sciences (Lattenkamp & Vernes, 2018).
-Together with my supervisor Dr. Sonja C. Vernes, I summarise problems faced by researchers studying vocal learning in different animal species and provide suggestions for a comparative approach for the cross-species investigation of this complex behavioural trait.
+Together with my supervisor Dr. Sonja C. Vernes, I summarised problems faced by researchers studying vocal learning in different animal species and provided suggestions for a comparative approach for the cross-species investigation of this complex behavioural trait.

 In order to show vocal learning in a species, it is important to investigate the baseline vocal repertoire of this species as well.
 To be able to show the acquisition of new vocalisations, I first needed to assess the pre-existing vocal repertoire of P. discolor.
 Thus, my colleagues and I described the vocalisations emitted by this species in a social roosting context (Lattenkamp, Shields et al., 2019).